 Step 2: Determine the government agency with the records

-To obtain a public record, requesters must direct their request to the right public body.
-For instance, if a requester intends to find records about marriages, divorces, births, and deaths in the state of Michigan, the responsible public body is the Michigan Department of Health and Human Services while the Michigan Department of Corrections keeps records of inmates in the state.
-In a similar way, the Michigan Judiciary is a repository for court records.
+To obtain a public record, requesters must direct their request to the right state department.
+For instance, if a requester intends to find records about marriages, divorces, births, and deaths in the State of Michigan, the responsible public body is the Michigan Department of Health and Human Services.
+However, if the request is for a prison inmate's record, the correct state department to submit the inquiry to is the Michigan Department of Corrections.
+In a similar way, a request for court records should be sent to the Michigan Judiciary, the state repository for court records.

 Step 3: Determine accessibility